pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 This was removed from an earlier draft of the KEP to simplify it.

-### Single capacity value
+### Multiple capacity values

-Some earlier draft only had a single `Capacity` value, with a definition that this is the "maximum volume size".
-This was replaced by `AvailableCapacity` and `MaximumVolumeSize` to avoid potential confusion and make the API more flexible.
+Some earlier draft specified `AvailableCapacity` and `MaximumVolumeSize` in the API to avoid the ambiguity in the CSI API.
+This was deemed unnecessary because it would have made no difference in practice for the use case in this KEP.

 ### Node list